pytchlang/pytch-vm/doc/source/user/pytch-module-functions.rst

 Advanced usage
 ~~~~~~~~~~~~~~

+Most Pytch programs will not need to use the techniques in this
+section.

 In fact any attribute will do, so you can for example give the name of
 a *property* to compute the value dynamically.
 This property will be
 accessed 60 times a second so should not do any heavy computation.